What is a Statistics Correlation Matrix in DS?

 A correlation matrix is widely used in data science for:

-• Predictive Modeling: Selecting features with high correlations to the target variable.
+• Predictive Modelling: Selecting features with high correlations to the target variable.

 • Detecting Multicollinearity: Identifying variables that are highly correlated with each other, which can impact model performance in linear models.